dolphindb/api-java/README.md

 After poller1 detects that new data is added to the streaming table, it will pull the new data.
 When there is no new data, the Java program is waiting at poller1.poll method.

-- Java API uses MessageHandler to get new data
+- The API uses MessageHandler to get new data

 First we need to define the message handler, which needs to implement com.xxdb.streaming.client.MessageHandle interface.